Vignola

 - Pizzeria Il Veliero: A casual option in the town centre, Il Veliero serves thin-crust pizzas with a wide range of toppings, alongside salads and pasta.
 It’s a convenient and affordable place for families or groups.
 Price guide: € (Budget-friendly)

-Vignola Gallery
+Vignola Photo Gallery

-Places close to Vignola
+Places Close to Vignola

 - Modena (approx. 25 km north of Vignola): A city renowned for its rich history, Modena is home to the Modena Cathedral, a UNESCO World Heritage site, and the Museo Enzo Ferrari, celebrating the iconic car manufacturer.
 The city is also famous for its traditional balsamic vinegar, and visitors can explore its vibrant markets, local cafes, and historic streets.